Medical claim processing – a complete guide

 Initial review

-Moreover, the initial review also ensures that the healthcare providers filed the claims within the filing period.
+Moreover, the initial review ensures that the healthcare providers filed the claims within the filing period.

 Eligibility assessment

-However, the claim is only accepted if the insurance company covers the services rendered.
+However, the claim is only accepted if the insurance provider covers the services rendered.
 The patient will pay for the entire cost in this case.

 Repricing